-2) Missing information related to the endpoint concerned
+2) Missing information concerning the endpoint concerned

 ECHA notes that the Registrant intends to cover the information requirement of two-generation reproductive toxicity study (a standard requirement of Annex X, 8.7.3.) by performing a test according to OECD guideline 416.
-The Registrant proposes to perform this test with an UVCB substance selected from a group of substances consisting of hydrocarbon solvents.
+The Registrant proposes to perform this test with an UVCB substance to be selected from a group of hydrocarbon solvent substances.
 The Registrant does not specify the identity and composition of this substance.

-If the Registrant suggests carrying out the proposed test required by Annex X on another substance than the registered substance, Article 13(1) and Annex X, third introductory paragraph, require the Registrant to clearly state reasons for adapting the standard information according to the rules in Annex XI.
+If the Registrant suggests carrying out the proposed test required by Annex X in another substance than the registered substance, Article 13(1) and Annex X, third introductory paragraph, require the Registrant to clearly state reasons for adapting the standard information according to the rules in Annex XI.
 This includes that similarity between the registered substance and the substance to be tested needs to be established by the Registrant.